The Best Tax Deductions for Small Businesses

 As with the standard Enterprise Investment Scheme, capital gains and inheritance tax are not payable on profits made using SEIS.
 However, unlike EIS, the Seed Enterprise Investment Scheme allows investors the claim 50% of tax paid.

-To qualify for income tax relief, SEIS benefactors must invest no more than £100,000 in a business less than two years old, the business must be a registered for SEIS.
+To qualify for income tax relief, SEIS benefactors must invest no more than £100,000 in a business less than two years old, the business must be registered for SEIS.

 Research and Development